mandalorian99/blog-cms/README.md

 ~ A beautifull comment section

-/**
- * NOTE:: this blog cms is under development .
-Many features are yet to be build .
+  <p style="background-color:yellow">NOTE:: this blog cms is under development .
+Many features are yet to be build </p>
- */

  Following are the features under development